-An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/ she reports of his/her absence and the cause for his/her absence.

-Where the absence without leave and without reasonable excuse is for more than two (2) consecutive working days, the employee will be deemed to have breached his/her contract of service with PETRONAS.
+- 1.1.
+An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/she reports of his/her absence and the cause for his/her absence. - 1.2.
+Where the absence without leave and without reasonable excuse is for more than two (2) consecutive working days, the employee will be deemed to have breached his/her contract of service with PETRONAS. - 1.3.
 Where an employee is absent for more than two (2) consecutive working days without reasonable excuse, as soon as possible thereafter a registered letter will be sent to the employee's last known address requiring him/her to provide explanation for his/her absence.
 Upon a lapse of seven (7) days after posting of the said registered letter, if nothing is heard of him/her or no satisfactory explanation is given by him/her, then the said employee is deemed to have broken his/her contract of service and in such circumstances PETRONAS will have the right to terminate his/her service.
 In addition, PETRONAS will be entitled to recover from the former employee concerned all sums due from the employee to PETRONAS.

-2. DRESS CODE
+2. Dress Code

+- 2.1.
 All employees should be neatly, appropriately and decently attired during office working hours.
-Provocative and improper attire is not allowed.

-All employees are permitted to wear smart casual attire to work on the specified day of the week identified as Smart Casual Day by PETRONAS.
+Provocative and improper attire is not allowed. - 2.2.
+All employees are permitted to wear smart casual attire to work on the specified day of the week identified as Smart Casual Day by PETRONAS. - 2.3.
 You must at all times comply with PETRONAS policies and guidelines relating to the Dress Code in effect from time-to-time.

+2.4.
 Male Employees

-- All male employees must wear long sleeved shirts with the exception of Smart Casual Day or during summer, when short sleeved shirts are allowed.
-Shirts must be tucked in. - Male executives are no longer required to wear neck ties to work except when required to do so for official business meeting and/or functions. - Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed - d) Footwear must be appropriate and suitable.
-Slippers, flat sandals/ slip-ons, loafers, thongs, flipflops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
+- a) All male employees must wear long sleeved shirts with the exception of on Smart Casual Day, when short sleeved shirts are allowed.
+Shirts must be tucked in.
+Smart Casual Day is applicable on every Friday or Thursday (for employees working from Sunday to Thursday). - b) Male executives are no longer required to wear neck ties to work except when required to do so for official business meeting and/ or functions. - c) "Baju Cara Melayu" attire, complete with "sinjang" and "songkok" is allowed on Fridays. - d) Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed. - e) Footwear must be appropriate and suitable.
+Slippers, flat sandals/slip-ons, loafers, thongs, flip-flops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
 Exemption is given for those with medical reasons.

+2.5.
 Female Employees

-Female employees will wear attire which is appropriate and suitable for an office working

-- environment.
-The length of skirts must not be above the knee. - Female employees are allowed to wear office-appropriate pant suits.
+- a) Female employees will wear attire which is appropriate and suitable for an office working environment.
+The length of skirts must not be above the knee. - b) Female employees are allowed to wear office-appropriate pant suits.
 Jeans and shorts are not allowed. - c) Footwear must be appropriate and suitable.
 Slippers, flat sandals and sport shoes are not allowed.
-Exemption to wear flat sandals is given to pregnant employees and for those with medical reasons.
+Exemption to wear flat sandals is given to pregnant employees and for those with medical reasons

+2.6.
 Uniformed Employees